svewap/ext-oelib/Documentation/Development/WorkflowDescription/Index.rst

 #.
 Make sure to always use the latest code and documentation from GIT.

 #.
-Look in the `bug tracker <https://bugs.oliverklee.com/>`_ if your
+Look in the `issue tracker <https://github.com/oliverklee/ext-oelib/issues>`_
-   specific bug or feature request already has been reported.
+   if your specific bug or feature request already has been reported.
    If this is not the case, enter a new bug report/feature request.

 #.
 Set yourself as the bug's assignee to show you'd like to work on this
    bug.
 At this point, the bug status still is NEW.